atishaysoni/atishaysoni/README.md

 ### About Me

-- 🏫 I’m currently a third-year engineering student at Netaji Subhas University of Technology.
+- 🏫 I’m currently a pre-final year engineering student at Netaji Subhas University of Technology.
 - 💻 I'm passionate about coding and open source.
-- 🕸️ I'm like developing full stack applications using MERN stack.
+- 🕸️ I like developing full stack applications using MERN stack.

 ### Skills